A. Program Overview

 The GlobalStart Voucher Program aims to help Ontario-based, youth-led start-ups:

-- Immerse themselves in a selected global market through a three to six month placement with a host incubator/accelerator;
+- Immerse themselves in a selected global market through a three to four month placement with a host incubator/accelerator;

 - Develop strong business relationships that are only possible through sustained face-to-face interaction;